 In late 2009 a small group of people interested in fresh, local and sustainable food options for Racine, met around a dining room table to talk about the feasibility of starting a community-owned grocery store.
-They’re currently working on behind-the-scenes activities, such as writing articles of incorporation and by-laws, looking for grants for the feasibility study and location scouting.
+They've recently announced the location of their storefront and are currently looking to hire a General Manager.
 Learn more about Wild Root Market at www.wildrootmarket.com.

 Hudson Grocery Cooperative: Hudson, WI